Remarketing vs Retargeting? Guide to Re-Engagement Best Practices

 Frequently used interchangeably, retargeting and remarketing are valuable nurturing tactics to target and engage audiences who have already shown interest in your brand.

-In both instances, a visitor browses your website, but leaves before converting.
+In both instances, a visitor browses your website or social media platform, but leaves before converting.
 When you remarket or retarget, you attempt to bring them back to your website by reminding them of your brand, products, or services at a later moment.
 The visitor sees your advertisement when they're browsing a different website or social network, or they'll receive your email.

 The difference between retargeting and remarketing is in the channels used to accomplish these goals.
 Retargeting primarily uses paid digital ads to reconnect with visitors interacting on your website or social profiles, such as making a purchase, completing a webform, or leaving items in their shopping cart.
 Similarly, remarketing uses email to re-engage visitors who have previously taken action on your website.